modo-lv/caves-of-qud-mods/README.md

 * The weapon is in the main hand (off-hand weapons don't train weapon skills).
 * The attacking weapon has an associated skill to train (whips will not train anything).

+Training amount is doubled on critical hits.

-Single/multi weapon fighting:
+### Single/multi weapon fighting

-* If the attacking weapon is the only one equipped, [Single Weapon Fighting](https://wiki.cavesofqud.com/wiki/Single_Weapon_Fighting) will also be trained, at **half** the rate of the weapon skill.
+* If the attacking weapon is the only one equipped, [Single Weapon Fighting](https://wiki.cavesofqud.com/wiki/Single_Weapon_Fighting) will also be trained.
-* If the attacking weapon is equipped in an off-hand, it won't train its weapon skill, but will train [Multiweapon Fighting](https://wiki.cavesofqud.com/wiki/Multiweapon_Fighting) at **double** the rate of the weapon skill training.
+* If the attacking weapon is equipped in an off-hand, it won't train its weapon skill, but will train [Multiweapon Fighting](https://wiki.cavesofqud.com/wiki/Multiweapon_Fighting).

+Single/Multiweapon skill training doesn't benefit from the critical hit bonus.

+## Customs and Folklore

+[Customs and Folklore] is trained whenever you gain reputation from a water ritual.
+Note that unlocking it requires at least 19 Intelligence.
+It can still be trained, but will only unlock once the requirement is met.

+## Cooking

+Cooking meal trains the [Cooking and Gathering](https://wiki.cavesofqud.com/wiki/Cooking_and_Gathering) skill.
+"Tasty" meals double the point increase.

 ## Missile weapons